 Okay, let’s talk about Ethan Bennett.

-He’s a pretty transparent stand-in for Harvey Dent (sympathetic character in law enforcement, old friend of Bruce Wayne’s), who primarily exists because Chris Nolan already called dibs on Dent and the brain donors at WB Entertainment think kids will get “confused” if their feeble little minds have to contend with multiple versions of the Bat-villains.
-That, by the way, is at least 50% of the reason so many people hate this show, because it was that exact same reasoning which prevented Gotham villains (even the Joker) from popping up in later seasons of Justice League.*
+He’s a pretty transparent stand-in for Harvey Dent – supporting player in the city establishment, old friend of Bruce Wayne’s – who exists mainly because Chris Nolan already called dibs on Dent and the brain donors running Time Warner thought their viewers’ feeble little minds couldn’t handle the same villain showing up in multiple productions.
+That, by the way, is a good chunk of the reason so many people hate this show, as that exact same non-logic barred Joker and all his fellow Arkhamites from later seasons of Justice League.*

-That said, I’m not exactly in a position to complain about people who hate the Black Best Friend trope with a burning vengeance.
-Let’s leave it at that.
+(That said, I’m not exactly in a position to finger-wag people who hate the Black Best Friend trope with a burning vengeance.
+Let’s leave it at that.)

-Actually, it’s even less subtle than that, and it’s around this point that even I’m getting sick of the writers using this theme as window dressing.
-Let’s just cut to the chase: Joker’s got a hot-air balloon filled with laughing gas, and he’s going to run it right against the
+Actually, it’s even less subtle than that, and without the novelty of the first go-round, it’s exponentially emptier.
+Let’s just cut to the chase: Joker’s got a hot-air balloon filled with laughing gas, and he’s going to run it right against the big Joan of

-Joan of Arc Lady Gotham statue in the town square.
-This… is not exactly what you’d call an original Joker plot.
-In fact, “Joker tries to poison the city” may well be the laziest one next to “Joker attacks someone close to Batman, Batman swears to end him ONCE AND FOR ALL, cue navel-gazing.”**
+Arc Gotham statue downtown.
+This… is not exactly what you’d call a riveting Joker plot.
+In fact, “Joker tries to poison the city” may well be the driest one next to “Joker attacks someone close to Batman, Batman swears to end him ONCE AND FOR ALL, cue navel-gazing.”***

-It might’ve felt kinda fresh back in ’89, but at least that version had some choice lines delivered by Jack Nicholson at his Nicholsoniest and a passable attempt at social satire.
-And then That Other Show pretty much recycled the plot for one of its earliest scripts, creating what most fans agreed to be its weakest Joker episode, a dreary slog that even Mark Hamill’s wicked scenery-chewing couldn’t salvage.
+It might’ve passed muster back in ’89, but at least that take had some choice lines, Nicholson at his Nicholsoniest, and a passable stab at social satire.
+And you know what happened when That Other Show tried to recycle it?
+A miserable dud that even Mark Hamill couldn’t keep afloat.
 What this episode needed was some long-overdue innovation on the concept.

 What it got was a new hat for Laughing Boy.

-Epilogue: antidote’s been invented through the miracle of Bat-science, the guard’s a-okay, and Arkham gets a new patient.
-And loses a fourth wall.
+Epilogue: antidote’s been invented through the miracle of Bat-science, the guard’s a-okay, and Arkham says hello to a new patient.
+And goodbye to its fourth wall.

-As Bat-debuts go, this isn’t really what I’d call a gold standard.
-Batman ’66 kicked off by introducing the world to the sheer loony glee that was Frank Gorshin’s Riddler and the Batusi.
+As Bat-premieres go, it’s… a pretty long way from the gold standard.
+Batman ’66 kicked off by unleashing the sheer loony glee of Frank Gorshin’s Riddler – and the Batusi – on the world.
 That Other Show provided some truly gorgeous music and animation that more than made up for the ho-hum Man-Bat plot.
 Batman Begins, for better or worse, launched a new Renaissance in superhero filmmaking.
-Hell, even The Brave and the Bold gets points for using a hero as obscure as Jaime Reyes to establish its anything-goes premise.
+Hell, even The Brave and the Bold gets points for using a hero as bush-league as Jaime Reyes to lay down its anything-goes premise.

-This, though… it’s basically a poor man’s Batman ’89, so if you’re not a fan of the character designs or guitar riffs, there’s not much to recommend it.
-Please do believe me, though, when I say that it gets much better later on, and if nothing else, Richardson’s vocals do tend to grow on a guy.
+This, on the other hand, is basically a low-rent Batman ’89, and if the designs and soundtrack didn’t grab you from the start, you’re probably gonna have a hard time finding pros to balance out the cons.
+Please do believe me, though, when I say that it gets much better later on; and if nothing else, Richardson’s vocals do tend to grow on a guy.

 Next: Now is not the time for too many Chris Nolan jokes.
 That comes later.

-* I’m actually pretty grateful to that particular “Bat-Embargo”, but that’s a rant for a whole ‘nother day.
+* I’m actually pretty grateful to the so-called “Bat-Embargo”, but that’s a rant for a whole ‘nother day.

-** That said, given the choice between the two, I’d take the former every damn time.
-The latter is such a cliché that Sergio Aragonés was able to tear it a new one in 1996, and modern writers still won’t stop doing it.
+*** That said, given the choice between the two I’d take the former every damn time.
+The latter is such an obnoxious cliché that Sergio Aragonés was able to tear it a new one in 1996, and modern writers still won’t stop doing it.

-*** According to Capizzi, this was actually meant to homage yet another classic Joker story, but the scene got trimmed for time constraints.
+**** According to Capizzi, this was in fact meant to homage yet another Joker classic, but the scene got trimmed for time constraints.
 Nice to know he’s got his heart in the right place, at least.